m-ahmad3/Compiler-Project-VigoLang/README.md

 ## Overview

 **VigoLang** is a satirical, Urdu-inspired programming language designed as part of a compiler construction project.
-It blends humor with structured programming ideas — featuring its own syntax, keywords, and operators.
+It blends humor with structured programming concepts — featuring its own syntax, keywords, and operators.

 ---